LIYunzhe1408/personal-website/content/_index.md

           date_start: '2021-09-01'
           date_end: '2023-05-01'
           description:  |2-
+              Researches on NASICON with the application of Machine Learning
+              Supervised by Prof.Yue LIU
               Responsibilities include:
-              * Collect and Pre-process literature data on NASICON
+              * Collect and pre-process literature and meta data on NASICON with data crawling and OCR
-              * Train and fine-tune NER&RE models
+              * Build and train NER and RE models with pre-processed literature data
+              * Construct Knowledge Graph in NASICON with models’ output
-              * Build a knowledge platform
+              * Build a knowledge platform to predict ion properties affecting conductivity Researches include:
+              * Research on Automatic acquisition of NASICON solid-state electrolyte descriptors
+              * Research on traceable NASICON solid electrolyte text information extraction tool

         - title: Algorithm Engineer Intern
           company: SHANGHAI-FANUC Robotics CO., LTD.